-3. Accident reporting.
+4. Accident reporting.

 All accidents should be recorded in the school accident book located in the office and Foundation Stage kitchen.
-Only fully qualified first aiders should administer first aid and complete an accident book.
+Only fully qualified first aiders should administer first aid and complete an accident book, one copy is provided to the class teachers to hand to the parent at home time.